 Service events have benefited the campus and the Columbia community.
 Some of the service opportunities are: Ronald McDonald House, St. Jude’s Children’s Hospital, Girl Scouts of America, Big Brothers and Big Sisters and Habitat for Humanity.

 The time spent together on these events is one of the many times that you can bond with your fellow students, while making a difference in someone’s life.

-There are several steps required when bringing a new Greek organization to campus.
+There are several steps required when bringing a new fraternity or sorority to campus.
 The first and most important step is for that perspective organization to be officially recognized by ORG, the administrative organization responsible for registration, training and funding for all of the University of Missouri student organizations.
-Once an organization becomes recognized by ORG, the organization may petition the respective Greek governing council for more information.
+Once an organization becomes recognized by ORG, the organization may petition the respective governing council for more information.
 Each council (IFC, PHA, MGC and NPHC) has its own requirements for membership.